Accelerated high-quality degree pathway that trains skilled graduates for successful, reliable, high-wage, high-demand careers in Montana.

 - Direct links of value between the cost of a degree and career outcomes; and

 - Accelerated degree timelines through flexible schedules and summer coursework opportunities.

-- how we are producing skilled graduates in the highest demand sectors;
+- Workforce development by producing skilled graduates faster for Montana’s highest demand sectors;

 - Increased access for Montana students who are academically ready, career focused and prefer accelerated degree options, but are concerned the traditional higher education model may not be the best fit;